Code-Institute-Submissions/ZestyTails/README.md

 ### Website Goals

 * Share information about cocktail making.
-* Provide information about what the events team does and at what price.
+* Provide information about what the events team does.
 * Provide information about who is in the team and feedback from events they have hosted.
 * Provide easy access to all the information, and links that are easily found.
 * Provide the same experience accessing the website from a browser or mobile.
 * Provide information about great bars and liquor stores to try out.
 * Provide a contact form so individuals get in contact with the team easily, and receive a response in a timely manner.
-* Provide information about where the team can be met and how people can try out their cocktails before hiring them for their events.
+* Provide information about where the team can be met and how people can try out their cocktails, before hiring them for their events.
 * Provide clearer feedback to users by altering the button/link colours when clicked.

 ### User Stories

 * As a user, I want to see a website that has a fast loading time, so that I can browse the website fast and easy, without losing interest because of the waiting time.
 * As a user, I want to see a website with warm and blending colours, with a functional and easy to use, intuitive layout.
 * As a user, I want the website to have a consistent experience.
 * As a user, I want to feel that I can come back for new content and not be presented with the same old information.
 * As a user, I want to be able to contact the team easily, if I have more questions.